Sustainability

 Let us all work to achieve a life of health and abundance.

-In addition to the health improvement measures implemented by the Sapporo Group, at SAPPORO REAL ESTATE, we promote one-on-one meetings between employees and their superiors as a way of preventing overwork and of recognizing changes in physical and mental well-being among our employees.
+In addition to the health improvement measures implemented by the Sapporo Group, SAPPORO REAL ESTATE promotes one-on-one meetings between employees and their superiors as a way of preventing overwork and of recognizing changes in physical and mental well-being among employees.

-We have also introduced flextime, teleworking, and paid leave on an hourly basis; these measures are aimed at enabling each of our employees to adopt flexible work styles that suit their lifestyles.
+The company has also introduced flextime, teleworking, and paid leave on an hourly basis; these measures are aimed at enabling each of employees to adopt flexible work styles that suit their lifestyles.

-Every month, we convene a Health & Safety Committee formed of both company and employee representatives; discussions are held regarding working hours, workplace environments, and improving mental and physical health.
+Every month, SAPPORO REAL ESTATE convenes a Health & Safety Committee formed of both company and employee representatives; discussions are held regarding working hours, workplace environments, and improving mental and physical health.

-We also promote more energetic working environments and better work-life balances by sharing information via company social media, and by actively establishing environments that facilitate online communication.
+The company also promotes more energetic working environments and better work-life balances by sharing information via company social media, and by actively establishing environments that facilitate online communication.

 Initiatives aimed to promote communication in the workplace